DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Experimental Results

 \subsection{Main Results}

-Table~\ref{tab:main_results} provides detailed summary of each method's performance scores on all metrics across three key dimensions, knowledge synthesis, retrieval quality and verifiability.
-We also provide metadata statistics characterizing the generated reports of each benchmarked method in Table~\ref{tab:report_statistics}, as well as statistics related to our evaluation metrics in Table~\ref{tab:eval_statistics}.
-Overall, our evaluation demonstrates two key findings, which we discuss in detail below: first, existing generative research synthesis systems demonstrate significant headway for improvement, and second, \sys-base provides a strong baseline for generative research synthesis.
+Table~\ref{tab:main_results} provides of each method's performance on \currentdataset.
+For each baseline, we report metrics averaged over all queries, and the geometric mean of all metrics.
+We also provide additional results in Appendix~\ref{appendix:additional_res}---including metadata statistics of the generated reports (Table~\ref{tab:report_statistics}), statistics related to our evaluation metrics (Table~\ref{tab:eval_statistics}), and manual validation of our LLM-based metrics (Table~\ref{tab:human_agreement})---and example reports in Appendix~\ref{appendix:examples}.
+We discuss key findings in detail below.